-Most website users experience the 404 errors while checking out certain sites on their web browsers.
+Most website users experience 404 errors while checking out certain sites on their web browsers.
 This issue not only annoys the visitors on web pages but, it can affect the site owners as well.
 Often, when you get the error code 404 on some page, you leave the website right that moment in order to never return back again.
-So, if you are a website owner and providing services to online customers, leaving behind these unresolved 404 error can affect your business.
+So, if you are a website owner and providing services to online customers, leaving behind this unresolved 404 error can affect your business.

-However, if you are getting this error while surfing as well, it can prevent your access to view useful info on the particular site.
+However, if you are getting this error while surfing as well, it can prevent your access to view useful info on a particular site.
 In this article, you can get all the necessary details to resolve this issue by learning how to fix 404 errors on your website.
 So, you can go through the troubleshooting measures discussed in this article for fixing error code 404.